mechanikalk/blockchain_programming/Intro_to_Bitcoin_Command_Line.md

 ## Get some 'testnet' Bitcoin

-The following website will send you some testnet bitcoin so that you can play and learn.
+The following website will send you some testnet bitcoin so that you can play around and learn how to use Bitcoin.

 https://coinfaucet.eu/en/btc-testnet/